 It's the early twentieth century American Midwest.
-A con man, currently going by the assumed name Harold Hill, has used several different schemes to bilk the unsuspecting, he now traveling from town to town pretending to be a professor of music - Gary (Indiana) Conservatory of Music, class of '05 - being able to solve all the respective towns' youth problems by forming a boys' marching band.
-He takes money from the townsfolk to buy instruments, music, instructional materials and uniforms for their sons.
-However, he, in reality, has no degree, knows nothing about music, and after all the materials arrive and are distributed, hightails it out to move to the next town with all the money never to be seen again.
+A con man currently going by the assumed name Harold Hill has used several different schemes to bilk the unsuspecting, and now travels from town to town pretending to be a professor of music - from Gary (Indiana) Conservatory of Music, class of '05 - who solves all the respective towns' youth problems by forming boys' marching bands.
+He takes money from the townsfolk to buy instruments, music, instructional materials, and uniforms for their sons.
+However, in reality he has no degree and knows nothing about music, and after all the materials arrive and are distributed, he absconds with all the money, never to be seen again.
 Many of the traveling salesmen in the territory have been negatively impacted by him, as the townsfolk then become suspicious of any stranger trying to sell them something.
-For Harold's scheme to work, he has to gain the trust of the local music teacher, he usually doing so by wooing her, regardless of her appearance.
+For Harold's scheme to work, he must gain the trust of the local music teacher, usually by wooing her, regardless of her appearance.
 And if the town doesn't believe it has a youth problem needing to be fixed, he will manufacture one for them.
-That is the case when he arrives in River City, Iowa, population 2,212, where he will have some unexpected help from Marcellus Washburn, a friend and former grifter colleague who he didn't know now lives in River City, has gone straight, but still wants to make sure Harold survives his stay in town.
-The music teacher he has to impress in River City is spinster Marian Paroo, who is also the town librarian.
-Unlike all the other River Citizens who he is able to impress with his fast talking sales pitches, he is unable to impress suspicious Marian, whose hard as nails exterior is partly due to her somewhat removed standing in the town, as all the gossipy housewives believe she is a smut peddler - encouraging the teenagers to read authors such as Chaucer and Balzac - and mistakenly believe she got her position as librarian through less than scrupulous means.
-What Harold does not know is that one way to Marian is through her young adolescent brother, Winthrop Paroo, a sullen boy who has withdrawn from life since the death of their father two years ago and when he started to lisp.
-Complications for Harold ensue when he starts to fall for Marian, something that has never happened with another music teacher before.
-Further complications may ensue for him if any of those traveling salesmen who have been following his same route through the territory catches up with and exposes him.- Written by Huggo
+That is the case when he arrives in River City, Iowa, population 2,212, where he will have some unexpected help from Marcellus Washburn, a friend and former grifter colleague who now lives in River City and has gone straight, but still wants to make sure Harold survives his stay in town.
+River City's music teacher is spinster and town librarian Marian Paroo.
+He's able to impress all the other River Citizens with his fast-talking sales pitches, but not suspicious Marian, whose hard-as-nails exterior The music teacher he has to impress in River City is spinster Marian Paroo, who is also the town librarian.
+Unlike all the other River Citizens who he is able to impress with his fast talking sales pitches, he is unable to impress suspicious Marian, whose hard-as-nail exterior is partly due to her somewhat removed standing in the town, as all the gossipy housewives believe she is a smut peddler - encouraging the teenagers to read authors such as Chaucer and Balzac - and mistakenly believe she got her position as librarian through less-than-scrupulous means.
+What Harold does not know is that one way to Marian is through her young adolescent brother, Winthrop Paroo, a sullen boy who has withdrawn from life since their father's death two years before, when he started to lisp.
+Harold starts to fall for Marian, something that never happened with any of the other music teachers.
+Further complications may ensue if any of those traveling salesmen who have been following his route through the territory catch up with and expose him.

-Confidence man Harold Hill arrives at staid River City intending to cheat the community with his standard scam of offering to equip and train a boy's marching band, then skip town with the money since he has no music skill anyway.
-Things go awry when he falls for a librarian he tries to divert from exposing him while he inadvertently enriches the town with a love of music.- Written by Kenneth Chisholm <email@example.com>
+Confidence man Harold Hill arrives at staid River City intending to cheat the community with his standard scam of offering to equip and train a boys' marching band, then skip town with the money since he has no music knowledge or skill.
+Things go awry when he falls for a librarian he tries to divert from exposing him while he inadvertently enriches the town with a love of music.

 Professor Harold Hill likes a challenge and when the other salesmen on the train west tell him that Iowa is the biggest test of all of sales ability, he gets off at River City.
 We know it's the 20th century there, only because of a reference in one of the songs to Gary, Indiana.
 Marian the librarian doesn't buy the professor's line but he convinces many of his other potential customers that the new pool table that has just been placed in the billiard parlor could mean "trouble in River City."
 How to keep the youngsters "moral after school?"
-Form a boys marching band.- Written by Dale O'Connor <firstname.lastname@example.org>
+Form a boys' marching band.

-Classic of flag-waving, feel-good, musical comedic Americana, based on a hit Broadway show, with a refreshingly jaundiced subtext: Footloose con man sets out to fleece a repressed Midwestern community during the early days of the twentieth century, but instead learns a lesson in moral responsibility from the town's comely librarian.- Written by Carl Schultz
+Classic of flag-waving, feel-good, musical comedic Americana, based on a hit Broadway show, with a refreshingly jaundiced subtext: Footloose con man sets out to fleece a repressed Midwestern community during the early days of the 20th century, but instead learns a lesson in moral responsibility from the town's comely librarian.

 Harold Hill poses as a boys' band leader to con naive Iowa townsfolk.